Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-04-importpow.md

 2: Ensure that your pow file **isn't** <!--more--> inside of a zipped folder, if it is in a zipped file, right click on the zip file and extract (a common issue I see often is people downloading a .pow file and it comes in a zip file and they forget to extract it which causes the import process to fail)

 3: Click on your .pow file to highlight it in your file explorer and then perform this keyboard shortcut on your device ***Ctrl Shift C*** and this will copy the file location of the .pow file.
+Alternatively, you can try to right click the file and see an option for ***Copy As Path***

 4: Move into the command prompt you opened at the start and type in this command to finish the import process;